 For Edward Burtynsky, photography is much more than immortalizing a scene; while his focus is on taking photos, he is keen on sharing his point of view with the rest of the world.
 One of the most outstanding aspects of his works is his ability to connect to the real world.
 China, for instance, is a massive country, comprised of 3.7-million-square-miles of manufacturing landscape and that means people are busy all the time.
 What is a picture of China without a hint of humanity?
 The many pictures Burtynsky has taken of China appear to be carefully thought out; each one makes use of a location that not only captures what is happening on a large-scale but also the people who make it happen.

-As an artist his role is to bring out the best of what he chooses to put on film; this he has done so well in this particular country.
-The Chinese people, through the eyes of Burtynsky, are part of the greater mechanical system that keeps the country’s economy afloat.
-There is no doubt that there is so much negativity to write home for that but his work is about impressions of the world.
+As an artist, his role is to bring out the best of what he chooses to put on film; this he has done so well in this particular country.
+Through the eyes of Burtynsky, the Chinese people are part of the greater mechanical system that keeps the country’s economy afloat.
+There is no doubt that there is so much negativity to write home for that, but his work is about impressions of the world.
 Human nature is such that the bad outdoes the good and this is replicated even in photography.
-While China is renowned for its production of any kind of goods as well as a booming housing sector to boost the ever-growing population, all this eventually comes to an end in a cycle of destiny.
+While China is renowned for its production of any kind of goods and a booming housing sector to boost the ever-growing population, all this eventually comes to an end in a cycle of destiny.

 The role of nature & industry